Don’t Underestimate the Power of the Law Firm Newsletter

 • Upcoming or recent changes in the law that will affect your clients

-Whatever content you decide to include, here are some ways to ensure your newsletter surpasses that 22% open rate:
+Whatever content you decide to include, here are some ways to ensure your subscribers open your newsletter:

 • Keep it simple — It should be written for the layman.
 Explain cases in simple terms that everyone can understand.

 • Keep it concise — Studies have shown that people spend an average of just 51 seconds on a newsletter after opening it.
 Use images, subheadings or lists to break up large chunks of text to immediately grab readers’ interest.

 • Keep it consistent — Send out each issue on the same day of the week, month or quarter.
 Newsletters can be sent as often as you deem necessary, but aim for at least quarterly.